Home page image 5

 Our Awareness Team is available to present to interested organizations.
 We provide a brief presentation followed by discussion and questions on prostate cancer, including diagnosis, treatment options, side effects, rehabilitation, and the services offered by Prostate Cancer Support Ottawa.
 Presentations are available in English or French.

-To book a presentation, email .(JavaScript must be enabled to view this email address) or call 613‑828‑0762.
+To book a presentation, email .(JavaScript must be enabled to view this email address) or call 613‑828‑0762 with your preferred date(s) and requirements.

 We thank you for your continued support!